CNK2100/SCION-SBOM-DEV/README.md

 ```

-Check SCION documentation to build all the package or only needed SCION services.
+Check SCION documentation to either build all the packages or  build only needed SCION service.

 https://docs.scion.org/en/latest/dev/build.html

-If ERROR: The project you're trying to build requires Bazel 6.4.0 (specified in /home/owner/quantum/.bazelversion), but it wasn't found in /usr/bin.
-Then install the correct version.
+If you get an error: e.g., "the project you're trying to build requires Bazel 6.4.0", but it wasn't found in /usr/bin.
+Then install the correct Bazel version 6.4.0.

 ```
 sudo apt update && sudo apt install bazel-6.4.0